 - A. Pursuant to Labor Code Section 233, "any employer who provides sick leave for employees shall permit an employee to use in any calendar year the employee's accrued and available sick leave entitlement, in an amount not less than the sick leave that would be accrued during six month at the employee's then current rate of entitlement, to attend to an illness of a child, parent, spouse or domestic partner of the employee.
-All conditions and restrictions placed by the employer upon the use by an employee of sick leave to attend to an illness of his or her child, parent, spouse, or domestic partner." - B. For employees qualifying under the Family Medical Leave Act and California Family Rights Act, leave up to twelve (12) workweeks shall be provided to care for a serious illness of the employee, and the employee's child, spouse, domestic partner or parent as specified by these Acts. - C. "Emergency leave" refers to cases of illness of an employee's immediate family.
-Immediate family shall include: domestic partner, spouse, son, daughter, father, mother, brother, sister, grandparent, grandchildren, step parent, step children, mother-in-law, father-in-law, son-in-law, daughter-in-law, brother-in-law, sister-in-law, and any dependent residing in the employee's household.
+All conditions and restrictions placed by the employer upon the use by an employee of sick leave also shall apply to the use by an employee of sick leave to attend to an illness of his or her child, parent, spouse, or domestic partner." - B. For employees qualifying under the Family Medical Leave Act and California Family Rights Act, leave up to twelve (12) workweeks shall be provided to care for a serious illness of the employee, and the employee's child, spouse, domestic partner or parent as specified by these Acts. - C. "Emergency leave" refers to cases of illness of an employee's immediate family.
+Immediate family shall include: domestic partner, spouse, son, daughter, father, mother, brother, sister, grandparent, grandchildren, step parent, step children, mother-in-law, father-in-law, son-in-law, daughterin- law, brother-in-law, sister-in-law, and any dependent residing in the employee's household.